Pipes of War

 ‘It’s okay, Captain Clean is distracting Limescale while we help everyone escape,’ she explained.
 ‘You go and I’ll get the others.’

 Victor Timm thanked her and joyously left his cold, damp prison.
-On the other side of the room, Flush was busy untying his friend.
+On the other side of the room, Flush was busy untying his friend, whose hands had been tied tighter after being sedated.

 ‘Why did you go without me?’ asked a disgruntled Sergeant Suds.